zabeehu/webtip/_drafts/2019-03-18-clickfunnels-review-2019-pricing-features-alternatives.md

 The way some people try to advertise ClickFunnels can be kind of scammy.
 The reason for this, no one really knows.
 Most of them are probably just trying to make money off of you without giving real value.
 The fact is that ClickFunnels is in no way a scam, and that every business needs funnels.
 Whether you like ClickFunnels as a software is up to you, but the thousands of entrepreneurs who have tried it can vouch that it is the easiest way to build funnels, and that the community and support is huge.
 There's nothing better than having people around you that are successful, and are willing to help you.

-## How to get started with ClickFunnels

-If you've decided that you want to use sales funnels, you are ahead of the game.
-But you might be thinking, how will you actually make a funnel?
-How long will it take?
-How do I know it will work?
-These are all valid questions that you should be asking.
-There's a reason ClickFunnels has become so popular, and it is that you have the choice to build your own funnel, or use pre-built funnels.
-ClickFunnels has many funnels offered off the bat including e-commerce funnels, email opt-ins, webinar funnels, and many more.
-The great thing is that the structure of these funnels are proven, and all you have to do is customize them for your business and add copy.
-The best part, users can build funnels, and instantly share them with anyone else in the world.
-This means all over the internet are people sharing their funnels for free so you can copy them and try to imitate their success.
-The key is to find funnels that are proven and have high conversion rates.
-This means less work for you, and can help you reach your goals faster.
-As long as you have a vision and a product to offer, you should have no issue launching your first funnel.

 ## ClickFunnels Top Features List

 ### Drag and Drop Page Builder